Welcome Wagon Guide¶

 - Here’s the 2019 Writing Day Project list that you can use as a guide.

-- The Unconference is a set of informal sessions that take place all day Monday and Tuesday afternoon.
+- The Unconference is a set of informal sessions that take place in the afternoon both days (Thursday and Friday).
 Unconference talks focus on conversations and exchanges of ideas between participants.

 - You can attend unconference sessions, or, if you have an idea for a session, you can lead one.
 Anyone can lead an unconference session, as long as they have a discussion idea and a willingness to encourage attendees to talk about it.